AlanWangZiYi/Begining-Linux-Programming/README.md

 # Begining-Linux-Programming
-Demo of 《Begining Linux Programming》
+Demo of 《Begining Linux Programming》(Tested on linux paltform.)